ThatOneGuy-mp4/NeuroLobotomyCorporation/README.md

 6. Set the "NEURO_SDK_WS_URL" environment variable to whatever you're using for testing.
 In the future this will be settable in a config file, but currently, the environment variable is the only way to do so.
 7. The game-to-server requests and server-to-game requests run on http://localhost:8080 and http://localhost:8081 respectively, so ensure nothing else is running on those.
 Again, these will be settable in a config file at some point.
 8. Launch the game through the Lobotomy Mod Manager.
 This will automatically open the secondary program which will connect to whatever Neuro SDK program you're using.
-    > Note: Due to some weirdness in how I coded it, it will currently *not* open if the title screen is the post-ending title screen, and opening it manually won't work either.
-I plan on fixing this in the future, but for now, you can use [Hawkbar's Save Data Profiles](https://www.nexusmods.com/lobotomycorporation/mods/703) mod to start a new save file without getting rid of your old one, to get the pre-ending title screen back.
-Once the program has been opened this way, you can switch to whatever save you want.

 And voila, you're all set to let a human-like AI play Lobotomy Corporation!
 Just make sure the Head doesn't find out...